-- 1. Enable the FCSOC oversight and communication between DSS and the Board of Supervisors; - 2.
-Provide a network of communication about significant education issues affecting foster youth; and, - 3.
-Present recommendations that will assist the child welfare system to be more effective and efficient for the educational success of foster youth.
+- 1. Enable the FCSOC oversight and communication between DSS and the Board of Supervisors. - 2.
+Provide a network of communication about significant education issues affecting foster youth.

 The Education Subcommittee is a deliberative committee that meets monthly to identify, inform and encourage resolution of issues and concerns that will improve the educational outcomes of foster youth.
 A report of the identified educational issues and recommendations are communicated at the monthly FCSOC Board meeting and presented for discussion with the DSS administrative team, FCSOC Board Members, and members of the community (detailed information is available in the Subcommittee and FCSOC monthly meeting minutes).
-Focus of Subcommittee Activity
+Focus of Subcommittee Activity are addressed at each meeting followed by a discussion of any emerging issue.

 Although many educational issues were addressed, the primary focus of the monthly meetings was to provide the basis for information sharing.
 The Subcommittee serves as a sounding board to support education-focused work as well as providing community input.
-Standing agenda items are addressed at each meeting followed by a discussion of any emerging issue.
+Standing agenda items